Phone System Guide For Small Business

 There are many phone systems that are available in 2016 for small businesses.
 They all have different technologies and come in a variety of configurations that offer different features and benefits.
-The most advanced small business phone systems run on IP networks.
-This is the same network that many businesses use to connect devices, employees and sources of information.
+In this article we give a brief outline of the different types available and then offer a comparison of the top systems that are available on the market to make your buying choice easier, this is done on price, ease of set-up and functionality.